 Select one of the newly created Half Walls, and click on the Open Object edit button to display its Specification dialog.

-On the Newels/Balusters panel, set the Railing Height.
+On the Newels/Balusters panel, set the Railing Height to adjust the height of the half wall.

 For the purposes of this example, where we are creating a tub deck around a bathtub, we will use a value of 22".